LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 In this respect, Components.js distinguishes between three main concepts:

 - **Module**: a software package containing zero or more components.
-This is equivalent to a Node module or NPM package.
+This is equivalent to a Node module or npm package.

 - **Component**: a class that can be instantiated by creating a new instance of that type with zero or more parameter values.
 Parameters are defined by the class and its superclasses.